 We aim to create a forum for all citizens with the intention of promoting a better balance between the historic, cultural and social elements of the city, as well as encourage partnership with Government, local authorities and society.

 Through conservation courses and seminars we aim to educate and inform on the resource value of period buildings.
 The qualities that distinguish old from new are fragile and can too easily be lost, but with thoughtful and knowledgeable care they can be protected for future generations.
 We promote the principle of best practice for the repair and maintenance of historic buildings, along with the development of employment in traditional building skills and crafts.

 We promote the sensitive development and enhancement of Dublin's historic city core in a manner that maximises the unique and irreplaceable resource value of its historic building stock, streets and spaces, creating a living, vibrant city.
-This is achieved through major policy documents, often carried out in conjunction with city business groups and street traders, Dublin City Council and the Department of the Environment, as well as regular liason and partnerships with city officials and the planning and architectural professions.
+This is achieved through major policy documents, often carried out in conjunction with city business groups and street traders, Dublin City Council and the Department of Arst, Heritage and the Gaeltacht, as well as regular liason and partnerships with city officials and the planning and architectural professions.

-We undertake consultancy work for architects and associated professional bodies, local authorities, private individuals and trade and craft associations.
+We undertake consultancy work for building owners, architects and associated professional bodies, local authorities, State agencies and private individuals.
 This work consists mainly of the compilation of architectural and historical assessments, impact statements and inventories of buildings, streets and districts.

 We research and compile publications relating to built heritage including the highly popular Period Houses, A Conservation Guidance Manual.
 Our series of books on the secondary streets of Dublin gives a comprehensive overview of many of the capital’s well known streets, and are an invaluable resource for professionals and anyone who loves Dublin.